Malaria & Safety – Kirindy Forest

 Wildlife Viewing

-There are no dangerous mammals in Madagascar or in Kirindy Forest, in particular.
+There are no dangerous mammals in Madagascar.
+Although fossas are the largest predators in the country, they pose no threat to people.
+Even so, avoid crowding them or otherwise getting too close.
 Madagascar has some beautiful snakes and all of them are non-venomous.
-There are some venomous spiders and scorpions on the island but bites are very rare.
+There are some venomous spiders and scorpions on the island, but bites are extremely rare.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.